Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection: Introduction

-The paper is structured as follows: In Section \ref{Sec:prelim}, we present the preliminary concepts and notations.
-The T-SVD and existing algorithm for its computation are discussed in Section \ref{Sec:tSVD}.
-Th proposed single-pass and fixed-precision algorithms are described in Section \ref{Sec:Propo} and \ref{sec:fixed}, respectively with their theoretical results.
-In Section \ref{Sec:Experi} the experimental results are conducted and finally a conclusion is given in Section \ref{Sec:Conclu}.
+In Section \ref{sec:related}, we discuss related work on randomized algorithms for T-SVD.
+Section \ref{Sec:prelim} recalls preliminary concepts and notation.
+Section \ref{Sec:tSVD} reviews T-SVD and existing algorithms.
+The new single-pass and fixed-precision algorithms are presented in Sections \ref{Sec:Propo} and \ref{sec:fixed}, respectively, together with theoretical analyses.
+Section \ref{Sec:Experi} reports experimental results, and the ablation study is discussed in Section \ref{sec:ablation}.
+Section \ref{Sec:Conclu} concludes the paper.